 A typical full-time student carries 12 credits per term.
 Students taking fewer than 12 credits per term may be classified as part-time students.
-Students desiring to take more than 15 credits per term need permission from the Associate Dean.
-Dropping below six (6) credits may cause a student to lose any financial aid.
+Students desiring to take more than 15 credits per term need permission from the Program Chair and then the Dean for final approval.
+Dropping below six (6) credits may cause a student to lose financial aid.
 Student accounts are billed on a per credit basis.
 For further information, contact the Financial Aid office.